 See Other protection below

-- For quantities up to 500 grams a laboratory coat may be suitable. - For quantities up to 1 kilogram a disposable laboratory coat or coverall of low permeability is recommended.
-Coveralls should be buttoned at
+- ▶ For quantities up to 500 grams a laboratory coat may be suitable. - For quantities up to 1 kilogram a disposable laboratory coat or coverall of low permeability is recommended.
+Coveralls should be buttoned at collar and cuffs

 Other protection